 Naloxone is a life-saving drug which can prevent deaths from overdose.
 It is a critical harm reduction tool to reduce overdose deaths and to engage people who use drugs.
 The availability of naloxone through community-based harm reduction programs enhances client engagement and referrals for addiction treatment.
 The figures below represent the the number of naloxone kits distributed by community-based agencies, such as local harm reduction organizations and recovery centers, and through first responder leave behind programs.
-[Note: Due to reporting lag, only the first three quarters of CY 2023 are reported.
-This performance measure was established in FY 2023 and historical targets are not available.]

-Frequency: Annual Re Reporting Period: Calendar Year
+Frequen ncy: Annual Reporting Period d: Calendar Year r Year '

-2021 2022 2023 2024 2025
+2022 2023 2024 2025 2026

-Target 35,000 50,000 50,000 50,000
+Target 35,000 50,000 50,000 50,000 50,000

-Actual 21,574 36,590 38,583
+Actual 36,669 50,067 41,433